 As an academic health center, MU Health remains committed to improving health outcomes for Missourians and those beyond our state borders.
 The strategic plan will provide a roadmap to move MU Health forward to become one of the nation’s top academic health centers and a destination for faculty, staff, students and patients.

 We are committed to transparency and two-way communication throughout this planning process.
-To gather input and share updates from the larger campus community, town halls will take place in in August, October and December on the MU campus.
-Stay tuned here for upcoming dates.
+To gather input and share updates from the larger campus community, town halls were held in August and November.
+The next set of town halls will take place in January.
+Dates will be posted when they are set.

 We value your input throughout our planning process.
 Please provide anonymous feedback using the button below.